Addicted to Marijuana? [Video]

 I am not a doctor, and it's a big conversation, but I'll say this.
-If someone has a very serious medical condition where they are terminal, or in extreme pain I can see it being a benefit.
-I'd be more for someone that fits that criteria smoking or ingesting marijuana for medical benefits, then that same person being prescribed multiple pills a day of intense and deadly narcotics.
+If someone has a very serious medical condition where they are terminal, or in extreme pain, I can see it being a benefit.
+I'd be more for someone that fits that criteria smoking or ingesting marijuana for medical benefits than that same person being prescribed multiple pills a day of intense and deadly narcotics.

 As for it being legalized, it's pretty much done in most of America.
-But just because it's easily accessible and cultural accepted doesn't make it less harmful or addictive.
-Matter of fact, I'd say it's more addictive these days then it's ever been.
+But just because it's easily accessible and culturally accepted doesn't make it less harmful or addictive.
+Matter of fact, I'd say it's more addictive these days than it's ever been.

 But what are the "experts" saying about marijuana's addictive nature?